Styner2023/ecommerce-tutorial/P05-Displaying-Moods/readme.md

 </div>
 ```

 We will be using javascript to dynamically display all the items for the mood shop.
-We will use a **for loop** to loop through each object inside the `data.js` array and assign image as the image source tag, description as the paragraph to describe the image and price to show the price for each mood.
+We will use a **for loop** to loop through each object inside the `data.js` array and assign image to the `src` attribute of the img tag, description, and price to show each mood "product".

 >[action]
 > Create a new file called `scripts.js`.
 This file will hold all your javascript logic to display the items, and future steps like adding them to the cart and removing them from the cart.